 Aleppo (Halab, Halep) came under Hittite rule in 15th century BCE.
-In 14th century BCE, after his Syrian campaing, Suppiluliuma I installed his son Telipinu as the ruler of Aleppo.
+In 14th century BCE, after his Syrian campaign, Suppiluliuma I installed his son Telipinu as the ruler of Aleppo.
 Telipinu was succeeded by his son Talmi-Sharruma.
-During the empire period, the city was overshadowed by Karkamis, which was the main administrative center of the Hittites in Syria.
+During the Empire period, the city was overshadowed by Karkamis, which was the main administrative center of the Hittites in Syria.
 Aleppo was the center of the Storm-God cult in Syria.

 Aleppo survived the attacks of the Sea Peoples as a Neo-Hittite city state beyond 1200 BCE.
-Excavations in the Aleppo citadel revealed remains of a Storm-god temple with multiple orthostats which date to post empire period, possibly around 11th to 10th centuries.
+Excavations in the Aleppo citadel revealed remains of a Storm-god temple with multiple orthostats which date to post empire period, possibly around the 11th to 10th century BCE.
 The city came under Assyrian rule in the 9th century BCE.

 A dedicatory inscription of Talmi-Sharruma (ALEPPO 1) is the only monumental inscription from the Empire period.
 Until the Syrian civil war most of the orthostats from Neo-Hittite period were still visible in the citadel while some others were in the Aleppo Museum.
 A large stele of Storm-god (BABYLON 1) and a couple of inscribed stone bowls (BABYLON 2 & 3), which were excavated in Babylon at the palace complex of Nabuchadnezzar II in 1899 (last row of pictures below), were apparently carried away from Aleppo as trophies.
-The stele is currently in Istanbul Archaelogy Museum.
+The stele is currently in Istanbul Archaeology Museum.

 Click on the pictures for a larger image.

 |Talmi-Sharruma inscription (ALEPPO 1)

 ||Aleppo Citadel - Temple of Storm God